Orthotist: Canada

 Upon successful completion of the national certification exams, candidates are conferred the designation of Canadian Certified Orthotist CO(c).

 United Kingdom

 In the UK orthotists assess patients, and where appropriate design and fit orthoses for any part of the body.
-Registration is with the Health and Care Professions Council and BAPO - the British Association of Prosthetists and Orthotists.
+Registration is with the Health and Care Professions Council and BAPO - the British Association of Prosthetics and Orthotics.
 The training is a B.Sc.(Hons) in Prosthetics and Orthotics at either the University of Salford or University of Strathclyde.
 New graduates are therefore eligible to work as an orthotist and/or prosthetist.